sunlightlabs/datajam/README.md

 * Unit test coverage for all files in `/app/models` and `/lib` with RSpec.
 * Unit test coverage for all non-DOM, non-IO JavaScript with Evergreen.
-* Acceptance test coverage for all user stories with Steak.
-Stories are documented in [Pivotal Tracker](https://www.pivotaltracker.com/projects/226205).
+* Acceptance test coverage for all user stories with Capybara.
 * A best effort at JavaScript integration testing with Capybara and Akephalos.
 * All new source files produced (`.rb` and `.js`) follow literate programming via Rocco.